COMP2150-24s1/level-design-assessment-leviofliccat/README.md

 This document discusses and reflects on the design of your platformer level for the Level Design assessment.
 It should be 1500 words.
 Make sure you delete this and all other instructional text throughout the document before checking your word count prior to submission.
 Hint: You can check word count by copying this text into a Word or Google doc.

-discovery - scaffolding new concepts challenge - presenting goals and obstacles drama - controlling the pacing exploration - inviting and rewarding curiosity fantasy - building a world, unfolding a narrative